Stella-js89/mtug-imu-transformer-classification/README.md

 # mtug-imu-transformer-classification
-Transformer-based classification of elderly conditions using IMU data from the m-TUG test -This project develops a Transformer-based deep learning model to classify elderly conditions using IMU sensor data collected from the m-TUG test.
+- Transformer-based classification of elderly conditions using IMU data from the m-TUG test
+- This project develops a Transformer-based deep learning model to classify elderly conditions using IMU sensor data collected from the m-TUG test.

 ## Dataset
 - m-TUG (modified Timed Up and Go test)